-- Provide first aid treatment to those who have been wounded or injured. - Do not leave your hiding spot untill the police or campus management give notice through the voice warning system or by call. - After the incident everyone gathers for debriefing and emergency crisis assistance is initiated.
+- Provide first aid treatment to those who have been wounded or injured. - Do not leave your hiding spot untill the police or campus management give notice through the voice warning system or by call. - After the incident, everyone gathers for debriefing.
+Emergency crisis relief is initiated.